VulcanJS/vulcan-docs/source/architecture.md

 ```

 Note that a lot of these utilities actually live in the `vulcan:lib` package, but they're re-exported from `vulcan:core` for convenience's sake.

+## Alternative Approaches

+Throughout the documentation, you'll find “Alternative Approach” sections that explain what a feature does, and how to achieve the same results without using Vulcan (typically, with standard React and/or Apollo code).
+This is useful if you've hit the limits of what Vulcan offers, and want to refactor parts of your app to use lower-level APIs.